1. IMPORTANT INFORMATION AND WHO WE ARE

 6. INTERNATIONAL TRANSFERS

-Whilst this is not currently the case, from time to time, we may share your personal data with suppliers or third parties who are based outside the European Economic Area (EEA).
+Whilst this is not currently the case, from time to time, we may share your personal data with suppliers or third parties who are based outside the European Economic Area (EEA) where the level of data protection might not be the same as your home country.
+The transfer of information such as personal data might be necessary to provide you with a requested service, and to the extent permitted by law, your submission of this information to us constitutes your consent for this transfer.

 Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the US.